 Discuss taking magnesium with your doctor if you take antibiotics, high blood pressure medications, osteoporosis medications, or muscle relaxants.
 (94)

-Magnesium can affect these drugs’ effectiveness.
+Magnesium can affect the effectiveness of these drugs.

-Proven Mood Booster
+9. Tryptophan: Proven Mood Booster

 Tryptophan is an essential amino acid that’s a precursor to serotonin.